ucsb-cs16/w20/backup_lab/lab02.md

 ```

-## Step 4: Writing the starN program
+## Step 4: Writing the starX program

-For the starN.cpp program, we have these rules:
+For the starX.cpp program, we have these rules:

 * Take only one command line parameter: the width.
 The height will automatically be set equal to the width.

-The starN function follows these rules:
+The starX function follows these rules:

-* return a string that draws  the letter Z with the correct width and height, but only if width &gt;=3
+* return a string that draws  the letter X with the correct width and height, but only if width &gt;=3 and odd
 * return an empty string if the value passed in for width is not valid, print nothing at all.

-Hints:
-* You might find that writing several "helper functions" is a useful technique in writing your own code.
-You may introduce whatever helper functions would be useful to you.

-As with starC.cpp, you should add code to starN.cpp so that you are able to invoke the internal tests by typing <code>./starN -1 </code>.
+As with starC.cpp, you should add code to starX.cpp so that you are able to invoke the internal tests by typing <code>./starX -1 </code>.
 Note that this time, there is only one parameter.

 And, if there is not exactly one parameter, there should be an appropriate "usage" message that follows the pattern of the other programs&mdash;except that there is only a width parameter in this program.